Black Lives Matter And The Delay Of The Italian Art Sector With Its Black Italian Artists

 Aware of the different cultural context in which we find ourselves, and of the gaps with respect to the international cultural and artistic spaces mentioned above, at GRIOT we are ready now, and we strive towards creating a space of our own.
 The “now” for us has been a long time coming.
 Because if not now, when?

-This article by Johanne Affricot orignally appeared in its Italian version on Artribune, titled ‘Black Lives Matter ma non in Italia.
+This essay by Johanne Affricot orignally appeared in its Italian version on Artribune, titled ‘Black Lives Matter ma non in Italia.
 Il ritardo dell’arte e della cultura nel paese‘

 Translated by Alexa Combs Dieffenbach